Has someone asked an Indianapolis court to issue a restraining order against you?

 If you would like to have a member of the Suhre & Associates, LLC team help you with your protective order, all you need to do is give us a call.
 We will be happy to arrange an initial consultation to discuss your case in greater detail.

 Common Reasons for Issuing Restraining Orders in Indiana

 Before fighting back against your Indiana protective order, it is helpful to know some of the reasons why they are issued by the state.
 A brief list of some of the most common causes would include:

 In the state of Indiana, restraining orders are often obtained by individuals who are the victim of domestic violence.
 Aggression between spouses is by far the most common form of domestic violence.
 However, a protective order can be filed against any immediate family member who is behaving in a violent manner.

 If an individual believes that they are being repeatedly harassed or followed by another person, they may be able to file a restraining order against them.
 Such an order would prevent the stalker from contacting the alleged victim and allow the victim to call law enforcement officers if the harassment continues.

 The state of Indiana treats accusations of child abuse extremely seriously.
 If, for instance, a child’s mother reports that the youngster is being beaten by their father, the court can issue a protective order.
 In such an instance, the father would be prohibited from seeing the child but may still be required to make regular child support payments.

-Our Indianapolis criminal defense attorneys are available to help you defend yourself against any protective orders that are issued in your name, including those related to family law issues.
+Our Indianapolis criminal defense attorneys are available to help you defend yourself against any protective orders that are issued in your name.
 To schedule a free consultation at our Indianapolis law office, all you need to do is give us a call or contact us online.

 Understanding the Indiana Restraining Order Process